pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 Escolha o adjetivo correto:

 a) l'm sorry, I can't come tonight.
 I'm completely (exhausting / exhausted) because I took a test today and the test was (exhausting / exhausted)'.
 b) lt's so (frustrating / frustrated)!
 No matter how much I study I can't remember all the laws.

 c) lt was (frightening / frightened) when he saw the thief.

 d) This movie is so (boring / bored)!

 e) l'm feeling (depressed / depressing), I think l'm going to go home, eat some ice-cream, and go to bed early with a good book.

-f) l'm completely (confusing / confused) because this mathematics problem is so (confusing / confused).
+f) l'm completely (confusing / confused) because this mathematics problem is so (confusing /confused).

 g) My friend was really (embarrassing / embarrassed) when he felI over in the street.